baileyflanigan/15-996-website/pedag_found.md

 ### Course structure

-#### The Jigsaw Method
+#### Collaborative learning
-The course is structured around the [_Jigsaw Method_](https://en.wikipedia.org/wiki/Jigsaw_(teaching_technique)), a cooperative learning method that research has shown to strengthen community among students.
-The high-level approach is to assign different subgroups of the class a different piece of an assignment, and then have them synthesize their work across pieces.
-We implement this method via *core questions* and *lenses*, and by grouping students into *lens groups* and *synthesis groups*, as defined below.
+This course is structured around collaborate learning.
+The high-level approach is that students learn different sub-topics each week, and then they come together and synthesize what they've learned to collectively develop a stronger understanding of the week's more general topic.
+We implement this approach via *core questions*, *lenses*, and *synthesis groups*, as defined below.

-**Core Questions and Lenses**.
-In our class, the central assignment on which students collaborate is answering the *core question*---a concrete, but conceptually vast question---and the "pieces" of the assignment are *lenses*---angles through which one can approach that question.
-Here is a visual representation of how lenses can be seen as the pieces of the "Jigsaw", and how they provide differing ways to approach the central core question:
+**Core questions and lenses**.
+In this class, the central task on which students collaborate is answering the *core question*---a concrete, but conceptually vast question.
+Students can approach this question through one of multiple *lenses*---concrete sub-topics which inform the core question:

 {:refdef: style="text-align: center;"}
 <img src="figures/lenses_coreQs.svg" style="width:25%">
 {: refdef}

-**Lens Groups and Synthesis Groups**.
-To carry out the Jigsaw method, students are grouped in two different ways: into *lens groups*, and into *synthesis groups*.
-The students in a given lens group are assigned *the same lens*, for within-lens knowledge sharing; the students a given synthesis group are assigned *different lenses*, for cross-lens knowledge sharing.
-Synthesis groups are the same each week; lens groups are by default the same each week, but students are permitted to trade on a week-to-week basis.
-During class, students will first meet with their lens group, and then their synthesis group, as described below.
+**Lenses and synthesis groups**. *Synthesis groups* are assigned groups of 4-5 students, and they are consistent week to week.
+Students engage in free-form discussion about the current week's topic within these groups.
+Each student is assigned a *lens* each week, which they investigate independently in their pre-class activity.
+These lenses are assigned randomly, but in a way that is crosscutting to students' synthesis group assignments, as depicted in the figure below.
+This way, every synthesis group contains at least one member who studied each lens, facilitating the collaborative sharing of knowledge and perspectives within groups.

 {:refdef: style="text-align: center;"}
 <img src="figures/synthgroups_lensgroups.svg" style="width:65%">